attogram/ollama-bash-lib/demos/prompt.all.models.md

 ## qwen3:8b
 ```
 <think>
 Okay, the user is asking about my knowledge cutoff date.
 I need to make sure I provide the correct date.
-Let me recall...
-I think my training data went up to 2024, but I should double-check that.
-Wait, the exact date might be important.
-I remember that the cutoff date for my training data is October 2024.
-Let me confirm that.
-Yes, that's right.
-So the answer should be October 2024.
-The user wants only the date, so I should respond with "October 2024" without any extra text.
+Let me recall the information I have.
+My training data is up to 2024, but I should verify that.
+Wait, the exact cutoff date might be different.
+Let me check the official sources.
+Oh right, the knowledge cutoff date is October 2024.
+I should confirm that there's no newer data beyond that.
+Since the user wants only the date, I'll respond with "October 2024" without any additional text.
 </think>

 October 2024